 It is considered that the service would benefit from an electronic file management system as well as pursuing options to introduce mobile technology to improve efficiency.
-During 2017/18, further preliminary research was carried out with other local authorities who use similar IT systems to this service.
+During 2018/19, further preliminary research was carried out with other local authorities who use similar IT systems to this service and discussions have taken place with APP, the software provider for the electronic management database.
 Work in this area is ongoing.